jinug0905/KET/README.md

 Position: Dean of Pusan National University College of Engineering
 ## Authors

-- Producer: Lee Jinug, Master student in Department of Computer Science and Engineering, Texas A&M
+- Producer: Jinug Lee, Master student in Department of Computer Science and Engineering, Texas A&M
 - Producer E-mail: jinug0905@gmail.com